 We’ve all laughed about eye doctors asking, “This…?” (click click) “…or this…?” when, at first, you can’t tell a difference.

 The first one you see seems fine.
 But the eye doc keeps nagging you with comparisons that seem indistinguishable.
 Eventually you get more finely tuned.
-Often at the end it turns out that the “clarity” you thought had walking in did not prevail.
-It takes a series of comparisons–you know, for perspective–before you really land on the one that is the most clear.
+Often at the end it turns out that the “clarity” you thought you had walking in did not prevail.
+Only through a series of comparisons–you know, for perspective–could you really land on that which is most clear.
 And then all those nagging questions, “This…or this?” have paid off.

 Ohhh, I see it!
 These eye doctors.
 What they do for the way we can see the world!